SaeidAbdollahi/Research-Track-1/Assignment 1/README.md

 			if no gold_object found:
 				do a random movement
 			move robot to the gold_object
-			if the robot put the silver_objects near the gold_object: now release the silver_object
-				now try to do another task
+			if the robot put the silver_object near the gold_object: now release the silver_object and try to do another task break
-				break
 ```